cgaddis36/cgaddis36/README.md

 # Greetings Fellow Coders 👋
-My main goals as a developer is to build highly personable applications designed to optimize efficiency and create solutions to real world problems. </br>
+My main goal as a developer is to build highly personable applications designed to optimize efficiency and create solutions to real world problems. </br>
 ## Current Projects
 ### ShoreCasts PWA
 www.shorecasts.com </br>